alwaysdata/documentation/src/content/en/docs/development/guides/geoip.md

 eleventyNavigation:
   key: Blocking visits using GeoIP
   parent: Guides
+  order: 1
 ---

-[MaxMind DB](https://www.maxmind.com/en/geoip2-services-and-databases)[^1] is an [Apache](/en/docs/web-hosting/sites/configure-apache) module of GeoIP that aims to locate a user based on their IP address.
+[MaxMind DB](https://www.maxmind.com/en/geoip2-services-and-databases)[^1] is an [Apache](/en/docs/web-hosting/sites/http-servers/configure-apache) module of GeoIP that aims to locate a user based on their IP address.

 ## Installation